Welcome to the Kerlan Collection

 The Kerlan Collection contains more than 100,000 children's books as well as original manuscripts, artwork, galleys, and color proofs, and other production materials for 1,700 authors and illustrators.
 A large number of books in the collection are inscribed by the author or illustrator.
 The Collection includes books that are significant in the history of children's literature, award books, classics, and representative books from around the world.

 In addition to securing and preserving materials and maintaining a research collection for scholarly use, the Kerlan Collection sponsors lectures and programs.
 It also mounts exhibits locally and loans materials for exhibits nationally and internationally.
-A portion of its catalog of original materials has been entered into our website.

 The Kerlan Collection was established in the 1940's by University of Minnesota alumnus Dr. Irvin Kerlan (1912-1963).
-Dr. Kerlan, was long time chief of medical research for the U.S. Food and Drug Aministration in Washington D.C., and an authority on toxicity and related matters.
+Dr. Kerlan was long time chief of medical research for the U.S. Food and Drug Aministration in Washington D.C., and an authority on toxicity and related matters.
 He collected rare books as a hobby and soon turned to children's books.

 Dr. Kerlan chose what was best and representative of each current year and, when he could afford it, bought children's classics and past Newbery winners.
 It was not long before he took his collection one step further, pursuing the background material that went into making the books.
 He wrote letters to authors and illustrators, and they replied by forwarding their original manuscripts, artwork, and selected correspondence with editors and children.